gpg/gpg4win/doc/README.en.txt

 - GpgOL: A user interface error for Outlook 2010 has been fixed.

+- GpgOL: Kleopatra is again started in the background to speed up crypto operations.

 - Kleopatra: Various problems regarding S/MIME file operations have been fixed.

 - Kleopatra: Various problems regarding folder operations and archives have been fixed.

-- GnuPG: Has been updated to version 2.2.2.
+- GnuPG: Has been updated to version 2.2.3.

 - Some small bugfixes and improvements.